Business Information Topic Committee

 Chair: Mike Dicus (Ex Libris)

 The NCIP Standing Committee operates via Continuous Maintenance procedures to manage the latest NCIP standard, version 2.02, which was published in 2012.
-Each month the committee holds conference calls to reviews status of implementations and discuss other general business, such as additions to the NCIP website.
-Meetings have been held in person at least once a year in order to review any ongoing updates to the NCIP protocol per the Standing Committee's continuous maintenance procedure and to discuss other related issues of interest to the members of the Standing Committee.
+Each month the committee holds conference calls to reviews status of implementations and discuss other general business, such as additions to the NCIP website and implementor questions.
+In the past, there has been an in-person meeting once a year in order to review any ongoing updates to the NCIP protocol per the Standing Committee's continuous maintenance procedure and to discuss other related issues of interest to the members of the Standing Committee.
+Input from the public is welcome.

 Open Discovery Initiative Standing Committee